ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> A chair-type parachute must have been packed by a certificated and appropriately rated parachute rigger within the preceding </span>
 - 180 days.
 An emergency parachute must have been packed by a certificated and appropriately rated parachute rigger within the preceding 180 days.
+- **Distraction** 90 days.
+  This distracter might be confused with the rule that no person may operate the aircraft more than 90 days after the ELT is initially removed from the aircraft.
+- **Distraction** 60 days.
+  This distracter applies to a parachute, other than chair type, packed by a certified rigger if any part of the parachute is composed of silk, pongee, or other natural fiber.

 - <span style="color:green"> What is the lowest altitude permitted for acrobatic flight? </span>
 - 1,500 feet AGL.
 No person may operate an aircraft in acrobatic flight below an altitude of 1,500' AGL.

 - <span style="color:green"> To act as pilot in command of an aircraft carrying passengers, a pilot must show by logbook endorsement the satisfactory completion of a flight review or completion of a pilot proficiency check within the preceding </span>
 - 24 calendar months.
 A flight review is necessary every 24 months.

 - <span style="color:green"> The airworthiness of an aircraft can be determined by a preflight inspection and a </span>
 - review of the maintenance records.
 Each owner or operator of an aircraft shall ensure that maintenance personnel make appropriate entries in the aircraft maintenance records indicating the aircraft has been approved for return to service.